science lab

 Biology

-Biology majors gain extensive hands-on laboratory experience in the state-of-the-art Testa Science Center, as well as strong support from and easy access to faculty, who make classroom-based concepts meaningful and help develop your technical research skills.
+Gain extensive hands-on laboratory experience as well as support from faculty who make classroom-based concepts meaningful and help develop your technical research skills.

-A Major in Biology teaches students how to investigate and appreciate the unity of function that underlies the diversity of life forms.
-Biology students gain skills in critical thinking and communication, and a deep understanding of the process of science.
+This major teaches you how to investigate and appreciate the unity of function that underlies the diversity of life forms.
 Elective courses provide a guided choice of advanced study in Biology and related areas.
-Students may participate in seminars, independent study, internships and summer research.
 With its flexibility, the major prepares students for careers in industry, education, and the health professions.
 The major also prepares students for further study in graduate and professional schools.

 Program Contact